thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 5.1.
 The spaceship is briefly somewhat more interesting than when it was stationary, but once it moves off the right side of the screen, the view is even more boring that it was before.
 To fix that, that, we can make the screen "wrap", so that when the spaceship moves off the right side of the screen, it reappears on the left side.
 That, in turn, can be accomplished by giving the Ship entity the Constrainable property and putting a Constraint on it.

 5.2.
-Open Ship.ts and, in the list of properties being passed to the super() constructor, add the following text, making sure to add commas between elements as appropriate:
+Open Ship.ts and, somewhere in the list of properties being passed to the super() constructor, add the following text, making sure to add commas between elements as appropriate:

 	Constrainable.fromConstraint
 	(
 		new Constraint_WrapToPlaceSizeXTrimY()
 	)

 5.3.
-Since Constraint_WrapToPlaceSizeXTrimY is a previously unused class from the framework, we'll need to add references to it in DefenderClone.html and Imports.ts.
-The line to be added to Imports.ts looks like this, and it can be added just after the recently added reference to the Path class (or someplace better if desired):

-	import Constraint_WrapToPlaceSizeXTrimY = gf.Constraint_WrapToPlaceSizeXTrimY;

-5.4.
-The line to be added to DefenderClone.html looks like this, and likewise can be added just after the recently added reference to the Path class.

-	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_WrapToPlaceSizeXTrimY.js"></script>

-5.5.
-Recompile the game by running "tsc", refresh the web browser, and advance past the starting screens.
-When the ship leaves the right side of the screen, it reappears on the left, in a repeating cycle.
+Recompile the game by running the _Build script, then refresh the web browser.
+Now when the ship leaves the right side of the screen, it reappears on the left, in a repeating cycle.

 <img src="Screenshot-5-Ship-Wrapping.gif" />